China's yearly natgas use logs first decline in over three decades - EIA

-May 26 (Reuters) - China's natural gas consumption and LNG imports dropped in 2022 as a result of lower economic growth and higher gas prices, marking their first annual decline since 1990, the U.S. Energy Information Administration (EIA) said on Thursday.
+May 26 (Reuters) - China's natural gas consumption and LNG imports dropped in 2022 as a result of lower economic growth and higher gas prices, marking the first annual decline in consumption since 1990, the U.S. Energy Information Administration (EIA) said on Thursday.

-Natural gas consumption edged 1% lower (0.4 billion cubic feet per day [Bcf/d]) over the previous year, according to data from S&P Global Commodity Insights.
+Natural gas consumption edged 1% lower (0.4 billion cubic feet per day) over the previous year, according to data from S&P Global Commodity Insights.

 Slower economic growth, mostly because of China's zero-COVID regulations and widespread lockdowns, as well as government policies that put supply security before emissions targets were the main causes of the drop in natural gas usage.